chef-boneyard/private-chef-administration/source/installation/ha.rst

 ---------------------------------------------

-Upload the package provided to the servers you wish to install on, and record it’s location on the file-system.
+Upload the package provided to the servers you wish to install on, and record its location on the file-system.
 The rest of this section will assume you uploaded it to the ``/tmp`` directory on each system.

 Place the private-chef.rb in /etc/opscode on the bootstrap server